git-courses-info/git-practice/README.md

 - (footios) Now fotistsakiris should implement `Auth.js` too.
 Note: repeate the above steps.
 - (fotistsakiris) I created `feature/auth` branch, implemeted the UI for `Auth.js`, commited the changes, pushed the new branch.
+- (footios) This time I will make some changes.
+So: `git fetch` to get the new branch and `git switch -C feature/auth origin/feature/auth`\
+  to create a local branch and map it to the remote one.